 Sunday: Routine and STAT service: 8:30 a.m. - 7 p.m.

 Holidays: No routine customer pickups are scheduled on the following holidays:

 - New Year’s Day

 - Labor Day

-If a holiday pick up is needed please schedule a Will Call pickup by contacting a Customer Service Agent.
+If a holiday pick up is needed please schedule a Will Call pickup by contacting Customer Service.
 Holiday/STAT pickups are available from 10 a.m.- 4 p.m.

 Upon pickup, the courier will scan the barcode so the date and time are recorded.
-The bar coding system is an important part of our tracking protocol, knowing exactly where your samples are at all times.
-When the courier returns to the lab, all of the samples will be scanned again to ensure that everything picked up has arrived back in the laboratory.
+The barcoding system is an important part of our tracking protocol, in order to know exactly where your samples are at all times.
+When the courier returns to the laboratory, all of the samples will be scanned again to ensure that everything picked up has arrived back in the laboratory.